Sponsored by Formacoat

 Formacoat llc: Medical Coating

-The increasing range of products coated and coatings means the firm is outgrowing its current facility and equipment.
-Its new facility will allow expanding in its core catheter processes four fold, including a new coating system that work well for both small volume R&D runs at less cost, and for some products, “unlimited” lot sizes (larger than its batching production lines can do); film / mesh coating by two fold; six fold increase in ISO Class 7 cleanroom; and space for other work by increasing by three times the square feet of its current facility.
+Our current facility allowed us to expand our core catheter processes four fold, including a coating system that work well for both small volume R&D runs at less cost, and for some products, “unlimited” lot sizes (larger than our batch production lines can do); film / mesh coating by two fold; six fold increase in square footage of ISO Class 7 cleanrooms; and space for other work by increasing by three times the square feet of our previous facility.